 Nutritional standards are in place for school meals in England, aimed at ensuring that the food provided to pupils in school is nutritious and of high quality, and to promote good health and eating behaviour amongst pupils.
 Following an independent review of school food conducted by the founders of Leon restaurants in 2012-13, revised school food standards were produced and have been in force since January 2015.

 Academies that opened from 2010 and agreed funding prior to June 2014 are not bound by the standards, although the previous Government stated that almost all of these schools would adhere to the standards voluntarily.

-Funding for school meals is provided as part of the Dedicated Schools Grant.
+Funding for school meals is largely provided from the Dedicated Schools Grant.

 Free school meals are provided for children whose parents receive certain benefits (or who are on those benefits themselves):

 Free school meals may also be available to pre-school children and those in school sixth forms.
 Local authorities are responsible for providing free school lunches and applications must be made through the relevant local body.